Fall of the Derg regime: From the PDR to the fall of Addis Ababa: 1987–1991

-The Derg marched to Shewa, Welega, and Addis Ababa; in April, they took Oromo including its capital of Welega, Nekemte, and moved to Gimbi, by which time the OLF and EPRDF were on the verge of agreement.
-On 27 May, the rebels had almost controlled the southwest cities such as Jimma, Agaro and Gambela, amid talks in London.
-The Derg immediately fell into disarray, and evacuated from the area.
-On 28 May 1991, the EPRDF took control of Addis Ababa, and called a summit to begin the process of forming the Transitional Government of Ethiopia.
+At the end of January 1991, the EPRDF commenced Operation Tewedros to liberate the Amhara.
+In early March 1991, the Afar Liberation Front became an ally of the EPRDF without formally joining.
+In the same month, they captured Bahir Dar through Gojjam and the Blue Nile before crossing Wollo via its capital Dessie.
+By this time, the Derg had opted to resist.
+They marched to Shewa, Welega, and Addis Ababa; in April, they took Oromo including its capital of Welega, Nekemte, and moved to Gimbi, by which time the OLF and EPRDF were on the verge of agreement.

+On 27 May, the rebels had almost controlled the southwest cities such as Jimma, Agaro and Gambela amid talks in London.
+The Derg immediately fell into disarray and evacuated from the area.
+On 28 May 1991, the EPRDF took control of Addis Ababa and called a summit to begin formation of the Transitional Government of Ethiopia.
 Mengistu and some other Derg officials fled the country and still more were arrested.
 Mengistu fled to Zimbabwe, where he still lives.